Gaia Data Release 2: Variable stars in the colour-absolute magnitude diagram: Location of variability types in the CaMD

 \subsection{Pulsating variable stars}

-Figure~\ref{fig:varTypeCMD_Puls} shows the positions of different classes of pulsating variable stars based on the \gaia data and can be compared to its theoretical counterpart in the recent textbooks on asteroseismology \citep[fig.~1.12 in][]{2010aste.book.....A} and on pulsating stars \citep{2015pust.book.....C}.
-We refer to these books for further details describing specific variability classes.
-Here, we only consider the following types of pulsating variable stars: \begin{enumerate} \item Long Period Variables; red giant stars that populate the reddest and brightest regions of the CaMD.
-They include Miras, semi-regular variables, slow irregular variables, and small amplitude red giants.
+Figure~\ref{fig:varTypeCMD_Puls} shows the positions of different classes of pulsating variable stars based on the \gaia data and can be compared to its theoretical counterpart in recent textbooks on asteroseismology \citep[Fig.~1.12 in][]{2010aste.book.....A} and on pulsating stars \citep{2015pust.book.....C}.
+We refer to these books for further details of specific variability classes.
+Here, we only consider the following types of pulsating variable stars: \begin{enumerate} \item Long-period variables, which are red giant stars that populate the reddest and brightest regions of the CaMD.
+They include Miras, semi-regular variables, slow irregular variables, and small-amplitude red giants.

-\item $\alpha$ Cygni stars; luminous supergiant stars that pulsate in non-radial modes.
-They are particularly affected by interstellar extinction as they are young massive stars residing in the Galactic disc, so their position in Fig.~\ref{fig:varTypeCMD_Puls} must be treated with caution.
+\item $\alpha$ Cygni stars, which are luminous supergiant stars that pulsate in non-radial modes.
+They are particularly affected by interstellar extinction as they are young massive stars that reside in the Galactic disc, so that their position in Fig.~\ref{fig:varTypeCMD_Puls} must be treated with caution.

-\item $\delta$\,Scuti stars; Population-I stars of spectral types A and F with short periods ($<0.3$ d) that pulsate in dominantly in pressure modes, but may also reveal low-order gravity modes of low amplitude.
+\item $\delta$\,Scuti stars, which are Population-I stars of spectral types A and F with short periods ($<0.3$ d) that dominantly pulsate in pressure modes, but may also reveal low-order gravity modes of low amplitude.